VR-GNN: Variational Relation Vector Graph Neural Network for Modeling both Homophily and Heterophily: Conclusion

 \section{Conclusion}

-In this paper, we propose a new method that utilizes relation vectors to model homophily and heterophily, which is more flexible and expressive compared to the previous signed message passing approach.
+In this paper, we propose a new method that utilizes relation vectors to model homophily and heterophily.
 Then we propose a novel model named \textbf{V}ariational \textbf{R}elation Vector \textbf{G}raph \textbf{N}eural \textbf{N}etwork (\textbf{VR-GNN}).
-VR-GNN builds the framework based on Variational Auto-Encoder (VAE) and provides an effective end-to-end solution for both relation vector generation and relation fused message passing.
+VR-GNN builds the framework based on Variational Auto-Encoder (VAE) and provides an effective end-to-end solution for both relation vector generation and relation fused message-passing.
 Extensive experiments on eight real-world datasets verify the validity of our method.